GitHub for project management

 • Closing an Issue

 Have fun!
-And throughout the process, talk to your breakout group, and share what you learn.
+And throughout the process, talk to your colleagues, and share what you learn.

 Here’s what your inbox will look like afterwards: